Condensed Structural Formula Of Butane

 Understanding the Condensed Structural Formula

 The condensed structural formula simplifies the full structural formula by grouping atoms bonded to the same carbon atom together.
-Instead of explicitly drawing each bond, it implies the connections.
-For example, a methyl group (-CH₃) indicates a carbon atom bonded to three hydrogen atoms.
-Similarly, a methylene group (-CH₂) represents a carbon atom bonded to two hydrogen atoms.
+To give you an idea, a methyl group (-CH₃) indicates a carbon atom bonded to three hydrogen atoms.
+On top of that, instead of explicitly drawing each bond, it implies the connections.
+Similarly, a methylene group (-CH₂) represents a carbon atom bonded to two hydrogen atoms It's one of those things that adds up.
+No workaround needed..

 Deriving the Condensed Structural Formula of Butane